jackleckert/jackleckert/README.md

 - 💼 Experienced in **Embedded Software Engineering** at various startups, currently Software QA Engineer at [Swift Navigation](https://www.swiftnav.com/).
 - 🎓 Alumni of UC Berkeley (Go 🐻!), where I completed a Master of Engineering in Robotics in May 2024.
 I also obtained a Bachelor of Science in Math & Physics at Ecole Centrale de Lyon.
 - 💬 Languages: I speak 🇫🇷, 🇩🇪, 🇺🇸 fluently, and currently learn 🇪🇸.
 - 🎾 Hobbies: my main sport is tennis, which I have been playing at a competitive level for several years.
-I also love climbing and descending mountains, whether it's rock climbing 🧗🏻‍♂️, mountain biking 🚵🏻‍♂️ or skiing ⛷️.
+I also love climbing and descending mountains, whether it's hiking 🚶🏻‍♂️, rock climbing 🧗🏻‍♂️, mountain biking 🚵🏻‍♂️ or skiing ⛷️.
 I am currently learning to play the piano 🎵.

 ## 🔬 **Research Interests**
 - **Controls**: Model-based controls, Model predictive control and Reinforcement learning